JINHXu/WordNet/README.md

 return the number of edges the path has.

 ## 3. Lowest common hypernyms
-Implement a function to compute the lowest common hypernyms between two synsets.
+A function to compute the lowest common hypernyms between two synsets.

 - `def lowest_common_hypernyms(self, synset1, synset2)`